say217/Anchor-AI/README.md

 ## Acknowledgments
 Anchor AI was built using open-source tools from Hugging Face, NLTK, Flask, and other contributors.
 It was inspired by the growing need for accessible and empathetic mental health support tailored to students.
-For questions or suggestions, please open an issue on the repository or contact the maintainer through their GitHub profile or provided email address.
+For questions or suggestions, please open an issue on the repository or contact us through our GitHub profile.